Hybrid Quantum Error Correction and Mitigation by Purification

-The steady-state fidelities as a function of $ p $ is shown in Fig. \ref{fig:onequbitrec}(c).
-In a typical QEC, for a large number of cycles, the fidelities approach that of a completely mixed state $ F_0 = 1/D $.
-The saturation effect acts to further preserve the fidelity in addition to suppressing the logical decay rate.
+For a single qubit, this expression is real for $p\le 1/2$, consistent with the finite-$\ell$ behavior in Fig.~\ref{fig:onequbitrec}.
+Larger values of $\ell$ extend the range over which the high-fidelity fixed point is maintained, approaching the asymptotic error threshold $p_{\mathrm{th}}=1$ as $\ell\rightarrow\infty$.
+The steady-state fidelities as a function of $p$ are shown in Fig.~\ref{fig:onequbitrec}(c).
+This saturation effect preserves fidelity in addition to suppressing the effective logical decay rate.

-Figure \ref{fig:onequbitrec}(d) shows the logical error rate $ \gamma_L $ as a function of physical error rate $ p $ for various numbers of rounds $ \ell $ of PQEC.
-We see that, as expected, PQEC reduces the logical error rate with $ \ell $.
-With $ \ell = 20 $, the logical error rate is reduced to nearly zero for the full range of $ p \in [0,1] $.
-The error threshold is found by determining the crossing point of the curves in Fig. \ref{fig:onequbitrec}(d), which in this case is
+Figure \ref{fig:onequbitrec}(d) shows the effective logical error rate $ \gamma_L $ as a function of physical error rate $ p $ for various numbers of rounds $ \ell $ of PQES.
+We see that, as expected, PQES reduces the effective logical error rate as $ \ell $ increases.
+With $ \ell = 20 $, the effective logical error rate is reduced to nearly zero for any $ p < 1$.
+The PQES error threshold is found by determining the crossing point of the curves in Fig. \ref{fig:onequbitrec}(d), which in this case is